 What is Cubic Zirconia?

-Cubic zirconia is a much less expensive man-made gem that appears quite like a diamond, but they are very different.
 Cubic zirconia is a manmade mineral made of zirconium dioxide.
 CZs can appear to be very like diamonds, but they have very different mineral structures.
 Cubic zirconias have been found in nature in small amounts, but the vast majority used in the jewelry are man-made in a lab.
 Synthetic diamonds are also made in labs, but they have the same carbon structure as diamonds – cubic zirconias do not.

 Is a Cubic Zirconia Real?

 A cubic zirconia is a real cubic zirconia, but it is not a real diamond.
-There are a few types of stones that are used as diamond simulants, but cubic zirconia is by far the most common and the most realistic.
+However, there are a few types of stones that are used as diamond simulants, and cubic zirconia is by far the most common and the most realistic.